zephyrproject-rtos/zephyr/tests/legacy/kernel/test_sleep/README.txt

-Title: Nanokernel Sleep and Wakeup APIs
+Title: cooperative thread  Sleep and Wakeup APIs

 Description:

-This test verifies that the nanokernel sleep and wakeup APIs operate as expected.
+This test verifies that cooperative  sleep and wakeup APIs operate as expected.

 ---------------------------------------------------------------------------

 Building and Running Project:

-This nanokernel project outputs to the console.
+This project outputs to the console.
 It can be built and executed on QEMU as follows:

     make qemu